Feature #2054: PME on GPU

 The exceptions still possibly to consider would be wrapping a few one-liners with 100% same meaning (e.g. threadIdx.y and get_local_id(1) to get index of the thread, __syncthreads() and barrier(CLK_LOCAL_MEM_FENCE) to synchronize block-local memory), as the checkbox above says.
 That still won't do much for reducing number of different lines though.

-#10 Updated by Aleksei Iupinov about 1 year ago
+#10 Updated by Aleksei Iupinov over 1 year ago

 DeviceBuffer functions are in master.

 As noted in #2498, changingPinningPolicy will have to become more permissive for OpenCL allocations, one way or another, as there are no way to do one-sided host pinning in CUDA sense.